The RNA is a ribonucleic acid which is different from the DNA. Different RNA molecules are present in our cells for performing different functions.

 Both types of smaller RNA molecules mediates gene regulation using the same mechanism.

-Both are processed by the enzyme dicer in the cytoplasm which loaded in the RISC ( RNA induced silencing complex).
+Both are processed by the enzyme dicer in the cytoplasm, loaded in the RISC ( RNA induced silencing complex).

-By binding with the target mRNA, it degrades it or aborts the gene expression.
+By binding with the target mRNA, it degrades mRNA or aborts the gene expression.

 Though both are involved in the RNA interference mechanism and works almost similarly, there are some differences between both the molecules.